Dast03/toronto-ml-summit/README.md

-# toronto-ml-summit
+# Toronto ML Summit Workshop
-Examples, demos and exercises of my workshop on building interactive visualizations at [Toronto ML Summit](https://torontomachinelearning.com/events/#workshops)
+Examples, demos and exercises of my workshop on "Jupyter Notebooks: Interactive Visualization Approaches" at [Toronto ML Summit](https://torontomachinelearning.com/events/#workshops)

 The provided Dockerfile can be used to build a docker image (assuming docker is already installed) and launch the Jupyter notebook.